 For any significant domain of decision-making a DRD representing the complete DRG may be a large and complex diagram.
 Implementations MAY provide facilities for displaying DRDs which are partial or filtered views of the DRG, e.g. by hiding categories of elements, or hiding or collapsing areas of the network.
-DMN does not specify how such views should be notated, but whenever information is hidden implementations SHOULD provide a clear visual indication that this is the case.
+DRG Elements with requirements not displayed on the current DRD SHOULD be notated with an ellipsis (...) to show that this is the case.
+For example, see Figure 11.5.